Vision prototype photo

 1. After 2 hours of flight slowly decreasing oil pressure presented but cylinder temperatures remained in the green as did the oil temperature.

 Details: The belly of the airplane was covered in oil which had escaped from the oil separator can overboard exit point.
 Three and a half quarts of oil was lost in 2 hours of flight.
 This appears to have been because I have the exit tube hanging below the lower engine cowling by 3 inches.
 This resulted in sucking oil out of the low drain back return tube from the engine case.
-I have changed the oil exit tube to be only 1/2 inch below the belly skin which is still 2 inches above the lower engine cowling lip.
-I originally had this vent tube with the angle facing backward and have changed it to face forward as was recommended.
-This might have compounded the negative pressure in the tube besides it's hanging to low issue.
+I have changed the oil exit tube to be only 3/4 inch below the belly skin which is still 2 inches above the lower engine cowling rear lip.
+This might have compounded the negative pressure in the tube because it was hanging to low.
 I have taken the oil separator completely out of the vent line circuit for now in case it was causing some sort of venturi effect within it's interior.
-Now the vent line rises 2 " as it exits the engine and drops down to the exit point 1/2 inch below the belly skin and still 2 inches above the lower aft edge of the engine cowling.
+Now the vent line rises 2" as it exits the engine and drops down to the exit point 3/4 inch below the belly skin.

 2. Bad landing with low left wing caused bending of the pitot tube as it touched the pavement on exiting runway.